MKR is an ERC-20 token that is native to the Maker Protocol.

 A negative feedback loop would occur in a scenario when a falling MKR price would trigger the liquidation of MKR-collateralized Vaults, further causing downward pressure on MKR price.
 While downward price pressure in a liquidation is a risk applicable to any collateral type, the systemic risk with MKR is potentially greater because falling MKR price directly reduces the amount of value available to recapitalize all collateral types across the Maker Protocol.
-Downward spirals in MKR price also make the Maker Protocol more vulnerable to governance attacks, whereby the cost of buying sufficient MKR to vote in changes favorable to an attacker declines.
-Furthermore, if both systemic bad debt and MKR-Vault liquidations were to happen at the same time, they would be self-reinforcing, risking a severe collapse of the value of MKR thus taking away from its effectiveness as a collateral of last resort.
+Downward spirals in MKR price also make the Maker Protocol more vulnerable to governance attacks, wherein the cost of buying enough MKR to vote for changes favorable to an attacker becomes more affordable.
+Furthermore, if both systemic bad debt and MKR-Vault liquidations were to happen at the same time, then they would become self-reinforcing, increasing the risk of a severe collapse of the value of MKR and reducing its effectiveness as a Collateral of last resort.

 Finally, there is the argument about circular financing.
-Since it is possible that MKR’s expected value may be related to the total amount of Dai supply; the generated Dai supply from MKR-Vaults would be creating a positive feedback loop for the price of MKR, allowing even more Dai to be generated from those Vaults.
+It stands to reason that the value of MKR may be correlated to the total amount of Dai in circulation.
+Additional Dai generated from MKR-Vaults would create a positive feedback loop for the price of MKR, allowing even more Dai to be generated from those Vaults.
 This behavior adds systemic risk.

-MKR dilution can recapitalize the system to a certain limit.
+MKR Dilution can recapitalize the system to a certain limit.
 The severity of the situation is important to consider.
-If the severity of the situation is high enough it may be more viable for MKR holders to execute an Emergency Shutdown which would result in Dai being a pro-rata claim on the Maker Protocols collateral portfolio.
+If the severity of the situation is high enough, then it may be viable for MKR holders to execute an Emergency Shutdown which would result in Dai being a pro-rata claim on the Maker Protocols Collateral portfolio.